 NESL is a programming language created in 1993.
 NESL is a parallel programming language developed at Carnegie Mellon by the SCandAL project and released in 1993.
 It integrates various ideas from parallel algorithms, and functional programming and array programming languages.
 The most important new ideas behind NESL are Nested data parallelism: this feature offers the benefits of data parallelism, concise code that is easy to understand and debug, while being well suited for irregular algorithms, such as algorithms on trees, graphs or sparse matrices.
 Read more on Wikipedia...

 - NESL ranks in the top 25% of languages

 - See also: haskell, cilk

-- I have 28 facts about NESL. what would you like to know? email me and let me know how I can help.
+- Have a question about NESL not answered here?
+Email me and let me know how I can help.